ethz-asl/cad-percept/cpt_object_detection/README.md

 The resulting transform is additionally published to the TF tree as ``object_detection_mesh_init``.

-The more precise alignment is found using ICP in the function ``performICP``.
+The more precise alignment is found using ICP in the function ``icp``.
 We use the implementation of the library ``libpointmatcher``.
 In order to speed up the process, both the detection and the object pointclouds are uniformly sampled to contain a maximum number of points, defined in the